graup/me/beliefs.md

 Go out of your way to make people feel appreciated.

 - **Show gratitude.**
 Don't take it for granted.
-Show it with words and actions.
+Show your appreciation with words and actions.

 - **Practice empathy instead of pity.**
 Struggling people rarely need you to give them a solution.
-They just need you to listen and care.
+They need you to listen and care, foremost about their feelings.

 - **Practice good faith.**
-When you're having a conversation, try to truly listen and understand another one's viewpoint.
+When you're having a conversation, try to listen and understand another one's viewpoint truly.
 Without playing tricks, everybody shall struggle towards the truth, which nobody holds completely.

 - **Don't talk for others.**
-Let them speak for themselves.
+Ask questions, let them speak for themselves.
 Don't give unsolicited explanations.

 - **Don’t take everything personally.**
 The hurtful things people say nearly always have far more to do with their own unhappiness than anything else.